rhysmoggs/ms4-morgan-and-co/README.md

 This is covered in greater depth throughout this README and the TESTING documentation.
 This is to give a quick idea on what features are available for each level from 1 (Not Signed In) having the least amount of accessibility and features to 3 (Admin Signed In) having the most.

 ## Wireframes
 Wireframes were drawn using Balsamiq at the beginning of the project.
 They were referenced throughout the design and building of the website.
-Following are a series of images showing the Morgan & Co website on the three main screen sizes: mobile, tablet and desktop.
+Following is a series of images showing the Morgan & Co website on the three main screen sizes: mobile, tablet and desktop.
 Every major section of the website is also included.
 ### Mobile
 [Mobile Wireframes here](docs/wireframes/mobile-wireframes.pdf)
 ### Tablet